teddylee777/mcpdoc/README.md

 3. Add the mcp server to Cursor.
 Remember to put the URL as **[host]/sse** for example **http://localhost:8081/sse**.

+Cursor needs to be in **agent** mode for this to work.

-4. You should be able to use it within composer now.
+5. You should be able to use it within composer now.

 ### Claude Code